Diocese of Sivagangai

-The Roman Catholic Diocese of Sivagangai is located at the southeast corner of Bay of Bengal, 45 km east of Madurai city, in Tamil Nadu, India.
+The Diocese of Sivagangai is located at the southeast corner of Bay of Bengal, 45 km east of Madurai city, in Tamil Nadu, India.

 History

-It was established on July 25, 1987 bifurcated from the Archdiocese of Madurai.
+It was established on July 25, 1987, bifurcated from the Archdiocese of Madurai.
 The Most Rev. S. Edward Francis was the First Bishop of the new Diocese and Bp.
 Jebamalai Susaimanickam succeeded him as the second bishop.
+On September 21, 2023, The Most Rev. Dr. Lourdu Anandam was announced as the third bishop of the diocese, and his episcopal consecration took place on November 26, 2023.